 LOKI Basecamp offers advanced options in a factory-built unit without the need for significant modifications for extreme overland truck camping.
 Many of the design elements, while at a premium price, have already been thought out in a unique and sleek package.
-While not for everyone, the LOKI Basecamp will meet many people’s requirements for an awesome adventure vehicle.
-Will you use a LOKI Basecamp on your next journey?
+While not for everyone, the LOKI camper will meet many people’s requirements for an awesome adventure vehicle.
+Will you use a LOKI on your next journey?

 Looking for a lightweight yet rugged truck camper that’s more budget-friendly?
 Find out: What’s So Special About a Kimbo Camper?